 Included in the RADs option are up to four customer input events depending on cooling unit configuration.
 In some cases, two additional, optional customer input events are available.
-See Setting Up Customer Input Events below.
+See Setting Up Customer Input Events on the next page.

 RAD and customer input notifications are set in the same way as other events.
-See Selecting Event Type and Setting Alarm/Warning Notification on page 51.
+See Selecting Event Type and Setting Alarm/Warning Notification on page 49.